-Canon 1D Mark IV versus Panasonic FZ2000
+Canon 1D Mark IV vs Panasonic FZ2000

 The Canon EOS-1D Mark IV and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were revealed to the public, respectively, in October 2009 and September 2016.
 The 1D Mark IV is a DSLR, while the FZ2000 is a fixed lens compact.
 The cameras are based on an APS-H (1D Mark IV) and an one-inch (FZ2000) sensor.
-The Canon has a resolution of 16 megapixel, whereas the Panasonic provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 16 megapixels, whereas the Panasonic provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark IV vs Panasonic FZ2000

 The physical size and weight of the Canon 1D Mark IV and the Panasonic FZ2000 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2000 is considerably smaller (43 percent) than the Canon 1D Mark IV.
 It is worth mentioning in this context that the 1D Mark IV is splash and dust resistant, while the FZ2000 does not feature any corresponding weather-sealing.